 Homemade Vanilla Extract

 Easy homemade Christmas gifts from the kitchen.
 Homemade vanilla extract is so easy to make.
-I’ve included a Free Vanilla Extract printable label at the end of this post.
+I’ve included a printable Homemade Vanilla labels at the end of this post.

 Our host for the holiday festivities is Susan from The Wimpy Vegetarian.